Skip to content

 Reduce Performance Impact

 Profiling processes always incurs a performance impact on the processes.
-The Teamscale Ephemeral Profiler minimizes this impact, but cannot completely avoid it.
+The Teamscale .NET Profiler minimizes this impact, but cannot completely avoid it.
 To minimize the overall impact, ensure you always configure the minimal set of processes (executables).

 Troubleshooting For Missing Coverages